JetBrains/Qodana/topics/qodana-yaml.md

 ```

 In the example above,
-* `SomeInspectionId` inspection is explicitly enabled, although it is disabled in the profile
+* `SomeInspectionId` inspection is explicitly enabled for all paths, although it is disabled in the profile
 * `Annotator` inspection is disabled for all paths
 * `AnotherInspectionId` inspection is disabled for `relative/path` and `another/relative/path`
 * no inspections are conducted over these paths: `asm-test/src/main/java/org`, `benchmarks`, `tools`